walkingerica/cloud-native-airflow-solution-on-amazon-eks/README.md

-# Graviton2-based Airflow on the Amazon Cloud
+# Cloud Native Airflow solution on the Amazon EKS

-The solution is for deploying high reliable Apache Airflow(https://airflow.apache.org/) on the Amazon Cloud.
-The whole stack is based on Graviton2.
+The solution is for deploying high reliable Apache Airflow(https://airflow.apache.org/) on the Amazon EKS.
+Besides, the whole stack is based on Graviton2.

-## Use cases
+##  Target Audience

-- For users who wants to accelarate the Ariflow deployment and build it in production.
+- A One-Click Ariflow Soltuion on Amazon EKS
+- A High Available and Cloud Native Soltuion
+- A Less Operation Effort solution via AWS managed service

 ## Technical Details